ADT Home Security Systems Pricing and Package Costs

 Trusted Neighbor has three main components – the Google Nest Doorbell (or other Google Nest Cams), the ADT+ app, and a compatible smart lock.
 All those components come with the new ADT Plus security system.

 We’re currently testing this feature and the new ADT Plus security system, but in theory, it’s one of the best uses of smart home technology we’ve seen thus far.
-Unlike other ADT smart home features, however, it requires a subscription to the top-tier Complete plan ($39.99 or $49.99 per month) to use Trusted Neighbor.
+Unlike other ADT smart home features, however, it requires a subscription to the top-tier Complete plan ($39.99 per month) to use Trusted Neighbor.
 That’s because security cameras are part of the setup.

 Find out if ADT can protect your home like other home security systems